 - before_start: called before the watcher is started.
-If the hook returns False the startup is aborted. - after_start: called before the watcher is started.
+If the hook returns False the startup is aborted. - after_start: called after the watcher is started.
+If the hook returns False the watcher is immediatly stopped and the startup is aborted. - before_spawn: called before the watcher spawns a new process. is stopped.
 If the hook returns False the watcher is immediatly stopped and the startup is aborted. - before_stop: called before the watcher is stopped.
-The hook result is ignored. - after_stop: called before the watcher is stopped.
+The hook result is ignored. - after_stop: called after the watcher is stopped.
 The hook result is ignored.